Gregory O'Brien

-Gregory Leo O’Brien MNZM (born 1961) is a New Zealand poet, painter and editor.
+Gregory Leo O’Brien MNZM (born 1961) is a New Zealand poet, painter, author and editor.
+He is also an art curator and writes art history and criticism for both adults and children.

 Life

 Born in Matamata in 1961, O'Brien trained as a journalist in Auckland and worked as a newspaper reporter in Northland.
 He graduated from the University of Auckland.

-His work has appeared in Islands, Landfall, Sport, Meanjin and Scripsi.